Regent honeyeater: Conservation status

 The regent honeyeater is listed as critically endangered on the IUCN Red List, and was listed as endangered under both Australia's Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)and Queensland's Nature Conservation Act 1992.
 The Action Plan for Australian Birds 2010, compiled by researchers from Charles Darwin University, and published in October 2011 by the CSIRO, added the regent honeyeater to the "critically endangered" list, giving habitat loss as the major threat.

 The bird was upgraded from endangered to critically endangered nationally (under the EPBC Act) on 9 July 2015.
 Each state has applied its own rating to the bird under state legislation, varying from "threatened" (Victoria) to "critically endangered" (NSW).

 The Commonwealth Department of the Environment formulated a National Recovery Plan for the regent honeyeater in April 2016.
 The 2019-2020 fires would likely push the species closer to extinction, with only about 250 of the species left in the wild at that time.

 A 2018 study ranked it seventh in a list of Australian birds most likely to go extinct.

 A genetic study published in 2019 used hybridization RAD (hyRAD) technique on recent and museum samples from wild birds ranging over a 100-year time frame sampled throughout the historical and contemporary range, and assessing the impact of the decline on recent and current population size, structure and genetic diversity.
 The museum sampling showed that population structure in regent honeyeaters was historically low, which remains the case despite severe fragmentation of their breeding range.
 Extinction may occur in this nomadic species before a detectable genomic impact of small population size is realised.

 A March 2021 research study warned that the rapid decline in the rare songbird means its young are struggling to learn mating calls as adults disappear, which could further strain conservation efforts and avoid extinction.
 The complexity of their songs have declined, and 12 per cent of males were found to be singing other species' songs, including the currawong and eastern rosella.
-According to one of the authors of the study, this loss of song can reduced the birds' ability to find a mate, and, if they do, the female is less likely to lay an egg.
+According to one of the authors of the study, this loss of song can reduce the birds' ability to find a mate, and, if they do, the female is less likely to lay an egg.